JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 #### Azure DevOps Pipeline

 The provided example Pipeline is configured to run based on a [shedule](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/triggers?view=azure-devops&tabs=yaml#scheduled-triggers) (every 6 hours).
-It will push the AzGovViz markdown output file to the wikiRepo which will feed your Wiki.
+It will push the AzGovViz markdown output file to the 'wiki' folder in the 'Azure-MG-Sub-Governance-Reporting' Repository which will feed your Wiki.

 1. In Azure DevOps make sure to [enable](https://docs.microsoft.com/en-us/azure/devops/project/navigation/preview-features?view=azure-devops&tabs=new-account-enabled) the Multistage Pipelines feature <https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/multi-stage-pipelines-experience?view=azure-devops>
 2. Clone the AzGovViz Repo
 3. Create Pipeline, configure your pipeline selecting __Existing Azure Pipelines YAML file__, select the AzGovViz YAML from the AzGovViz (Azure-MG-Sub-Governance-Reporting) Repo
-4. Permissions: In order to allow the pipeline to push files to our wikiRepo the __Build Service__ ('%ProjectName% Build Service (%OrgName%)') must be granted __Contribute__ and __Create Branch__ permissions
+4. Permissions: In order to allow the pipeline to push files back to our 'wiki' folder in the 'Azure-MG-Sub-Governance-Reporting' Repository the __Build Service__ ('%ProjectName% Build Service (%OrgName%)') must be granted __Contribute__ and __Create Branch__ permissions
 5. Run the Pipeline
 6. Create Wiki by choosing [Publish Code as Wiki](https://docs.microsoft.com/en-us/azure/devops/project/wiki/publish-repo-to-wiki?view=azure-devops&tabs=browser), define the folder 'wiki' from the 'Azure-MG-Sub-Governance-Reporting' Repository as source